dropseed/pullapprove-enterprise/deploy/docs/faqs.md

 PullApprove is invoked via webhooks, so one of the best ways to make better use of your API rate limits is to disable specific types of webhooks.

-In the GitHub App settings, you can enable/disable an entire class of event (ex. `status`).
+In the GitHub App settings, you can enable/disable an entire class of event (ex. `status`):

 ![CleanShot 2023-02-06 at 12 31 57](https://user-images.githubusercontent.com/649496/217055765-6d127792-584f-484b-b74d-90d2cb39313d.png)